Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Methodology

 \subsection{Skill Taxonomy}

-We use the defined skills in NavNuances~\citep{wang-etal-2024-navigating} that appear to be essential for building a robust VLN agent.
+We use the skills defined in NavNuances~\citep{wang-etal-2024-navigating} that appear to be essential for building a robust VLN agent.
 NavNuances provides skill categories and creates a diagnostic dataset to analyze models' errors.
-However, it does not provide solutions for improving the agent skills.
-In this work, we extend the initially proposed skill categories and provide solutions for acquiring them by the skill-based agents.
+However, it does not provide solutions for improving the agent's skills.
+In this work, we extend the initially proposed skill categories and provide solutions for acquiring them by skill-based agents.

 We adopt four frequently observed atomic skills from NavNuances, \textbf{Direction Adjustment}, \textbf{Vertical Movement}, \textbf{Landmark Detection}, and \textbf{Area and Region Identification}.
+Detailed NavNuances skill definitions and annotation cues are provided in Appendix~\ref{sec:navnuances_atomic_skill_def}.
 Moreover, we find persistent challenges in temporal reasoning and stop criteria.
 Errors in temporal reasoning often disrupt the correct order of subgoal execution.
 Critical stop decisions are sometimes made too early or too late, reducing navigation success.
 To address these issues, we extend the skill taxonomy with two additional skills: \textbf{Stop and Pause} and \textbf{Temporal Order Planning}.
 In the following, we elaborate on these two new skills and their roles in navigation.

 \textbf{Stop and Pause} captures the agent's ability to dynamically control motion termination and temporary halting in response to visual or linguistic cues.
 This includes recognizing explicit stop commands (\eg, ``Stop at the doorway'') or context-sensitive halts triggered by landmarks or obstacles (\eg, ``Pause when you see the red sign'').
 The stop and pause skill emphasizes precise temporal-spatial control to ensure safe, context-aware navigation.